Duarte, California: Modern era

 The original city logo was created by Bill Botts Sr. in 1957.
 It consisted of a double-circular seal, with the inner circle containing an adobe arch featuring the Rancho Azusa de Duarte "d" brand (inside the arch is the original date of the Rancho's establishment, 1841) while the outer circle features the year of Duarte's incorporation (1957).
 The current city logo was created in early 1982 to mark Duarte's 25th anniversary of cityhood.

 Like many of its neighbors, modern Duarte is a bedroom community.
 The city of Duarte is geographically isolated from population centers to the east and south due to the San Gabriel River and rock quarry operations in Irwindale and Azusa.
+To the north, the San Gabriel Mountains, including areas in the San Gabriel Mountains National Monument remain closed to development or habitation.
 These factors have proven to be an ongoing economic challenge for local businesses as the city attracts little outside spending, and most residents spend their money elsewhere.
 Due to air quality and noise concerns, the city of Duarte has sought repeatedly to halt the expansion of neighboring quarry operations but has had no success against the monied interests behind the quarries and the neighboring city governments beholden to them.
 Still, over the past few decades, the city leadership has succeeded in bringing retail development to the western portion of Duarte.

 In September 2010, Forbes magazine placed the ZIP code of 91008 at #1 on its annual list of America's most expensive ZIP codes, containing the parts of Duarte immediately north of neighboring Bradbury.